Is your Dog Ready For a Backyard Barbecue?0 comments

-It’s national BBQ month!
+It’s National BBQ Month!
 With the weather warming up and Memorial Day right around the corner, now is the time to dust off the grill and start planning your first BBQ of the season.

 When you’re sitting down to write up your menu and guest list, there’s something else you need to take into account… your dog!
 A BBQ brings with it quite a bit of excitement, lots of new people to greet and play with, as well as amazing smelling (yet off-limits) food and drink.
 Your pool may be open and your lawn might look perfect, but now you need to ask yourself: is your dog ready for a backyard BBQ?
+Our training tips can help you decide if they are!

 Give Your Training a Check Up